harshit938150/Dice-Challenge/README.md

 # Dice-Challenge

 The Dice Challenge is a simple project which is built using simple HTML,CSS,JavaScript.
-It helps begginers to understand and apply the simple concepts of web dev.
+It helps beginners to understand and apply the simple concepts of web dev.

 ![Screenshot (32)](https://user-images.githubusercontent.com/58509628/201511005-b0fa8b5d-3874-4f46-bb67-253e9e8b11ba.png)